ekote/Build-Your-First-End-to-End-Lakehouse-Solution/extra/extra.md

 > [!IMPORTANT]
 > Once completed, go to [Exercise 2](./../exercise-2/exercise-2.md).

-# Advanced Tasks for Exercise 2
+# Exercise 2 - Extra Tasks

-# Task 2.6 Transform the data using Spark SQL and PySpark APIs
+## Task 2.6 Transform the data using Spark SQL and PySpark APIs
 Your task is to factory the code produced by your colleague.

-# Task 2.7 Schedule notebook
+## Task 2.7 Schedule notebook
 Your task is to schedule notebook to run every hour.

 Save, schedule and run the notebook as a job

-# Task 2.8 Workspace-level settings
+## Task 2.8 Workspace-level settings

-# Task 2.9 Compute Settings
+## Task 2.9 Compute Settings

-# Task 2.10 Environment
+## Task 2.10 Environment

-# Task 2.11 GIT
+## Task 2.11 GIT

-# Task 2.12 Saved with V-Order?
+## Task 2.12 Saved with V-Order?

-# Task 2.13 DW vs Lakehouse?
+## Task 2.13 DW vs Lakehouse?
 ![DW or Lakehouse](https://microsoft.github.io/fabricnotes/images/notes/04-lakehouse-vs-warehouse.png)